Translating EPA Violation Codes to Internal Alerts

 2. Load the EPA Violation Code Taxonomy

 Maintain a version-controlled JSON mapping table that records EPA code definitions, the associated SDWA rules (for example, the Lead and Copper Rule Revisions, Stage 2 DBPR, and the Revised Total Coliform Rule), and the internal alert severity for each code.
-Cross-reference this table against the Violation Code Classification to keep mappings aligned with regulation and to catch drift introduced by primacy updates.
+Cross-reference this table against the parent Violation Code Classification subsystem to keep mappings aligned with regulation and to catch drift introduced by primacy updates.
 The loader below falls back to an embedded copy whenever the on-disk file is missing or fails to parse, so a corrupt taxonomy never halts evaluation.

 import json